Smart Contracts: What They Are and How They Operate

 First proposed in the 1990s by a computer scientist and legal scholar named Nick Szabo, smart contracts were designed to automate virtually any type of exchange within the need for a human intermediary.

-Fast forward thirty years and smart contracts now power some of the most popular cryptocurrency blockchain networks including Ethereum – currently the dominant smart contract platform – Polkadot, Algorand, Tezos, BNB Smart Chain and Solana.
+Fast forward thirty years, and smart contracts now power some of the most popular cryptocurrency blockchain networks, including Ethereum – currently the dominant smart contract platform – Polkadot, Algorand, Tezos, BNB Smart Chain, and Solana.

+So, what are the benefits of smart contracts?
 The advancement of blockchain technology has made it so that virtually anyone can create and deploy a smart contract on a network with its code publicly verifiable.
 This helps to bring a new level of trust to the process as any interested party can look behind the curtain to see what exactly makes a smart contract tick.

-Some of the popular programming languages used to write smart contracts include Solidity, Web Assembly and Michelson, and new ones are created with each passing year as the blockchain ecosystem advances in its development.
+Some of the popular programming languages used to write smart contracts include Solidity, Web Assembly, and Michelson, and new ones are created with each passing year as the blockchain ecosystem advances in its development.

 Every ledger or node on a blockchain network stores a copy of all existing smart contracts and their current state alongside the blockchain and transaction data that gets recorded in each newly minted block.